For Current PAIA Students

 For students not in these programs, please contact the Department of Public Administration and International Affairs.

 Use the online form to register for a waitlist.
-The PAIA department will monitor and move students off the waitlist after registration for incoming students begins on August 1, 2019.
-Waitlist requests before this date will be handled on a case-by-case basis.
+The PAIA department will monitor and move students off the waitlist after registration begins for main campus graduate students on November 3, 2021.
+Waitlist requests before this date will be handled on a case-by-case

 In the meantime, you will want to register for a back-up course selection.
 In previous years, the department has been able to accommodate the majority of students on the waitlists, but you might not be pulled off the list until the first week of classes.